Moisture sensitivity level

-Moisture sensitivity level (MSL) is a rating that shows a device's susceptibility to damage due to absorbed moisture when subjected to reflow soldering as defined in J-STD-020.

-It relates to the packaging and handling precautions for some semiconductors.
-The MSL is an electronic standard for the time period in which a moisture sensitive device can be exposed to ambient room conditions (30 °C/85%RH at Level 1; 30 °C/60%RH at all other levels).
+Moisture sensitivity level (MSL) relates to the packaging and handling precautions for some semiconductors and is a rating that shows a device's susceptibility to damage due to absorbed moisture when subjected to reflow soldering as defined in J-STD-020.
+The MSL is an electronic standard for the time period in which a moisture sensitive device can be exposed to ambient room conditions (30 °C/85%RH at Level 1; 30 °C/60%RH at all other levels) without taking measures to retard the absorption of moisture.

-Increasingly, semiconductors have been manufactured in smaller sizes.
-Components such as thin fine-pitch devices and ball grid arrays could be damaged during SMT reflow when moisture trapped inside the component expands.

-The expansion of trapped moisture can result in internal separation (delamination) of the plastic from the die or lead-frame, wire bond damage, die damage, and internal cracks.
-Most of this damage is not visible on the component surface.
-In extreme cases, cracks will extend to the component surface.
-In the most severe cases, the component will bulge and pop.
-This is known as the "popcorn" effect.
-This occurs when part temperature rises rapidly to a high maximum during the soldering (assembly) process.
-This does not occur when part temperature rises slowly and to a low maximum during a baking (preheating) process.
+Modern semiconductors are typically encapsulated in molded plastic.
+This plastic absorbs and retains moisture from ambient air.
+When a semiconductor package is soldered or de-soldered, it is subjected to rapid heating.
+The increase in temperature will cause trapped moisture to turn to vapor, seek to expand and escape the package.
+The process of moisture expansion and escape can be violent and result in internal separation (delamination) of the plastic from the die or lead-frame, wire bond damage, die damage, and internal cracks.
+(Most of this damage is generally not visible on the component external surface and must be assessed by acoustic microscopy and/or X-ray radiology.)
+In more extreme cases, cracks will extend to the component surface.
+In the most severe cases, the component will bulge and pop, in what is commonly known as the "popcorn" effect.